Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

 KEY BENEFITS INCLUDE

-• 10 two-hour sessions from an Ivy League-educated Reading and Writing specialist who has guided thousands of students to reach their utmost potential on the SAT and ACT.
+• 8 ninety-minute strategy sessions led by an Ivy League-educated Reading and Writing specialist who has guided thousands of students to reach their utmost potential on the SAT and ACT.

 • Our exclusive prep guide, The Playbook for Acing the SAT’s Reading and Writing Tests, which features hundreds of strategies, tips, and practice questions.